Pacific Southwest, Region 9: Superfund

 Final Date: 11/21/89

 At the ST-12 Fuels Spill Site jet fuel from leaking storage tanks and pipelines has contaminated an aquifer considered by the State of Arizona as a potential drinking water source not currently being used.
 In October 2008, Air Force initiated a Thermal Enhanced Extraction pilot test utilizing steam injection to extract the most toxic and mobile constituents from the plume.
-Following successful completion of the pilot, Air Force amended the Record of Decision in September 2013 to select full scale Steam Enhanced Extraction (SEE) combined with enhanced bioremediation as the final remedy for the site.
-The SEE system was constructed and has been in operation in October 2014 to remove of as much of the mass of fuel product as practicable.
-Enhanced Bioremediation will follow to further degrade residual contamination.
+Following successful completion of the pilot, Air Force amended the Record of Decision in September 2013 to select full scale Steam Enhanced Extraction (SEE) followed by enhanced bioremediation as the final remedy for the site.
+The SEE system was constructed and was in operation from October 2014 to April 2016, removing over 2.5 million pounds of hydrocarbons.
+However, in the course of operations it was revealed that the area of contamination is larger than the SEE system was designed to treat.
+EPA and Air Force are currently discussing the next steps.

 The Parcel N Debris Area is a vacant lot adjacent to the landfill that was used for military training; a few buried drums and munitions items were discovered on the parcel which has triggered the requirement for further investigation.
 Air Force and Army Corps of Engineers have completed magnetometer surveys and excavated identified burial pits where a few empty, broken and intact medicine bottle sized Chemical Agent Identification Set (CAIS) mustard (chemical warfare agent) vials used for military training were found.
 While the AF and ACOE has been doing everything possible to ensure removal of all potentially harmful items on the parcel, It is not possible to exclude the potential for other CAIS bottles remaining on the property as there are no detection methods capable of identifying glass bottles beneath the ground surface.

-Since January 2015 Air Force, EPA and Arizona Dept of Environmental Quality (ADEQ) have been in formal dispute negotiations to resolve disagreements over the remedy for the SS017 Old Pesticide Paint Shop.
-In 2001 Air Force excavated the site to remove soils contaminated with pesticides, paint thinners, and PCBs to a maximum depth of 12 feet, and backfilled the excavation with clean soil.
+In 2001 Air Force completed an excavation at the SS017 Old Pesticide / Paint Shop to remove soils contaminated with pesticides, paint thinners, and PCBs to a maximum depth of 12 feet, and backfilled the excavation with clean soil.
 Subsequently, groundwater monitoring has shown diedrin has consistently been present in the groundwater above human health based risk screening levels, but below the drinking water health advisory.
 Since 2000 the water table under the site has risen 40 feet into the contaminated deeper soils and dieldrin concentrations in the ground water are increasing.
-Two proposed plans issued for public comment first in 2000 and again in 2011 cited the need for institutional controls and continuing montitoring of the groundwater.
-Subsequent to issuing the 2011 Proposed Plan, AF has decided that institutional controls and continued monitoring of the groundwater are no longer necessary despite the increasing concentrations found in the groundwater.
-The regulatory agencies do not agree with the proposed change to the remedy.
+As of March 2017 Air Force, EPA and ADEQ are resolving a formal dispute over the remedy for the SS017 Old Pesticide Paint Shop with a renewed commitment from the AF to finalize the remedy for the site to implement a Declaration of Environmental Use Restriction (DEUR) with the State of Arizona and to continue monitoring the groundwater to ensure the remedy remains protective.
+AF has also agreed to excavate of lead paint contaminated soils under the water tower under ADEQ's voluntary cleanup program.

-Leaking underground tanks at the Former Gas Station ST035 lead to releases of fuels and gasoline additives MTBE, and 1,2 Dichloroethane iton the groundwater, Soil Vapor Extraction and In Well Air Stripping and ongoing groundwater monitoring are being employed to address these concerns under ADEQ's Underground Storage Tank Program.
+Leaking underground tanks at the Former Gas Station ST035 lead to releases of fuels and gasoline additives MTBE, and 1,2 Dichloroethane iton the groundwater, Soil Vapor Extraction and In Well Air Stripping and ongoing groundwater monitoring have been employed to address these concerns under ADEQ's Underground Storage Tank Program.
+As of 2017, cleanup objectives have been met and the site is undergoing regulatory closure with the state.

 Contaminants and Risks